Mashing + Spirits + Infusions – more than 300 recipes

 Detailed description of the dilution process including calculation for making the perfect schnapps yourself.
 Furthermore, you will find tips on the storage and artificial aging of your homemade schnapps.

-Numerous recipes for homemade schnapps with precise information for mashes, infusions and spirits.
+Numerous moonshine mash recipes and distilling recipes for homemade schnapps with precise information for mashes, infusions and spirits.
 Discover how you can make the greatest variety of mashes and distillates at home yourself.

 Table of contents: